salsita/inStyle/README.md

 # chilli-seed

-No default skin.
-No learning process.
-Few opinions.

-A minimal Stylus-based responsive CSS seed that promotes high usability abstractions in favor of bootstrapism and complex architecture.
+A minimal Stylus-based responsive CSS seed skeleton that promotes high usability abstractions in favor of bootstrapism and complex architecture.

 ## Installation